marb61a/marb61a.github.io/about.md

 **ABOUT ME**

-Hi my name is Martin, I live in Dublin, Ireland and this is my website coutesy of GitHub pages.
+Hi my name is Martin, I live in Dublin, Ireland and this is my site coutesy of GitHub pages.
-I will be putting up some tutorials, links etc covering a wide variety of tech related subjects.
 I am interested in a wide variety of technology related subjects mainly within
   - Web & Mobile Development
   - Security
+At the moment I am exploring the rather large and expanding Javascript ecosystem from Node JS on the server to Ionic & React Native on mobile devices and from old favourites such as jQuery through to newer libraries such as RxJS and functional programming.

-Aside from technology I can usually be found annoying somebody about various sports particularly football and music of various types.
+Aside from technology I can usually be found annoying some poor soul about various sports matters particularly football and music of various types.

 **EXPERIENCE**